puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 canonical: "/pe/latest/overview_whats_new.html"
 ---

+### Version 3.2.3

+PE 3.2.3 is a maintenance release that patches several security vulnerabilities in Java.
+For details, check the [release notes](appendix.html#release-notes).

 ### Version 3.2.2

 PE 3.2.2 is a maintenance release that patches several security vulnerabilities and a few minor bugs.
 For details, check the [release notes](appendix.html#release-notes).